25-Oct-25/UNIT-PROJECT-1/README.md

 5. View, delete, or export my old stories.

-6. Export a story as a TXT or PDF file.
+6. Export a story as a PDF file.

 7. Send my story via email with attachments.